twigphp/Twig-extensions/doc/text.rst

 The example would output ``Hello...``, as ``...`` is the default separator.

 You can also tell truncate to preserve whole words by setting the second parameter to ``true``.
-If the last Word is on the the separator, truncate will print out the whole Word.
+If the last Word is on the separator, truncate will print out the whole Word.

 .. code-block:: jinja